Tanaya006/BlinkIt-Grocery-Product-Analysis-using-Power-BI/README.md

 # BlinkIt-Grocery-Product-Analysis-using-Power-BI
 In this project we are analyzing retail sales data using Power BI to uncover insights across different item categories and retail outlets.
+The dataset includes product attributes, outlet characteristics, and customer ratings.
+Using Power Query and DAX, interactive visualizations were built to explore item sales, outlet performance, and customer preferences.
+The dashboard helps identify high-performing products, sales patterns by outlet type, and the impact of visibility and fat content on sales.
+Key insights guide inventory and marketing decisions.